-Vegetation Hazard Tree All Both Any Vegetation to Conductor

-Inspections & Mitigation Based on Contact
+Figure 6.
+Hazard Tree Mitigation Based on Most Recent LiDAR Analysis

-Management Most Recent

-LiDAR Analysis

 Strategy Description: When implemented, this activity will rely on additional LiDAR data to identify potential hazard tree issues within and adjacent to the COTP ROW that have been identified aerially.
 This is especially valuable in challenging terrain where vehicular access for on-the-ground inspections may be limited.
 Information obtained from this analysis is usually followed by direct field inspection visits by utility arborists to directly assess the situation in the field.